couchbaselabs/dcp-documentation/spec.md

 m19, A:20’, m21’, m22’, m23’ and onwards to the replica).

-Note in this example that m19 is resent to the replica, which is safe, but is needed to meet the replica’s claimed rollback’able information.
+Note in this example that m19 is resent to the replica, which is safe, but is needed to meet the replica’s claimed rollback’able points.

 [????
 Who determines divergence?
 The master or the replica?
-If it’s the replica, then the replica would have more freedom to choose but there’s more chance for bugs on repeated divergence implementation logic.]
+If it’s the replica, then the replica would have more freedom to choose what to do but there’s perhaps more chance for bugs on repeated divergence implementation logic.]

 ### Failover